psipred/cgdms/README.md

 Greener JG and Jones DT, Differentiable molecular simulation can learn all the parameters in a coarse-grained force field for proteins, bioRxiv (2021) - link pending

-It can be used to simulate any protein and reproduce the results in the paper.
+It provides the `cgdms` Python package which can be used to simulate any protein and reproduce the results in the paper.

 ## Installation